 While spot thermometers point to a particular (usually fixed) spot, scanners scan a larger area.
 They are typically used for measuring the temperature of moving objects.

-An infrared scanner is basically a system that consists of one or more spot lasers.
+An infrared scanner is a system that consists of one or more spot lasers.
 The lasers are directed at a rotating mirror, which in turn points to moving objects.
-By doing so, the thermometer is able to take the temperature of those objects.
+By doing so, the thermometer can take the temperature of those objects.

-Infrared scanning thermometers are largely used for industrial purposes.
+Infrared scanning thermometers are primarily used for industrial purposes.
 They do an excellent job scanning objects that are placed on a conveyor or web system.